 Difference: Traditional and New Methods

 For many years, farmers were unable to know how pronounced the effect of weed was on their farm during the harvesting period.
 This was devastating and killed the morale of the affected farmers.
-Today, post flight images from the drones can be used to map out weed areas.
+Today, post-flight images from the drones can be used to map out weed areas.

 This can then be used by agronomists to identify areas of high weed intensity and help with the control measures.
 This goes a long way in boosting quality crop production.

-The drone generated variable rate application maps can be used to determine to determine the uptake of nutrients in a given field of crops.
+The drone generated variable rate application maps can be used to determine the uptake of nutrients in a given field of crops.
 This information is then used by the farmer to determine fertilizer distribution during the planting season.
 This not only saves the cost of purchasing fertilizer but also gives a uniform nutrient intake for all the crops across the field.

 Aviation has been used to monitor crops for a long time but at a hefty cost of up to a thousand dollars an hour or even more.
-Drones are much cheaper and cost-effective; this is because they offer high-resolution images compared to satellite imagery and can be used can be used for a variety of activities at a lesser cost.
+Drones are much cheaper and cost-effective; this is because they offer high-resolution images compared to satellite imagery and can be used for a variety of activities at a lesser cost.
 This allows farmers to save on costs and invest more in farm machinery and equipment.

-There are various uses of drones in the agricultural sector, scouting drones are used by farmers to know if the crops are well irrigated, infected with diseases or infested with pests.
+There are various uses of drones in the agricultural sector, scouting drones are used by farmers to know if the crops are well irrigated, infected with diseases, or infested with pests.
 This information is used by the farmer to determine the right control measures that can be put in place.
 Drones can also use to spray extensive farms with herbicides and pesticides more easily.

 Drones are the best option on how to monitor crops; they save on time, are easy to use, and come with higher investment returns. its adoption, especially in extensive fields, can drive the agricultural sector to the next level.